curtwarfield/anonymousFTP/README.md

 `./anonymousvsftp-install.sh`

 The installer script configures `/var/ftp/pub` as the default FTP directory.
-This is where you'd put files available for download.
+This is the location to store the files available for download.

 This is a pre-beta release.
 New features and enhancements will be introduced in the future.